 So I went back to college and retrained as a graphic designer, which meant I could still be creative, but I could work from home and be around for my family.
 It went quite well, and I created a successful, flexible business, branching out into website design and illustration while also producing child number three.

 Through this, I discovered NaNoWriMo and novel writing, and after that, there was no looking back.
 I had found my form.
-Cuckoo was my second NaNovel, and, after working on it for a year, I sent it off to Simon Trewin (then at United Agents, now at WME) who I had heard talk at a New Writing South event.
-He took me on (he likes a challenge) and soon I had a three book deal with Headline, and deals in Italy (Garzanti), Germany (Ullstein), France (Presses de la Cité), Holland (Cargo), China and Brazil
+Cuckoo was my second NaNovel, and, after working on it for a year I got an agent, and soon I had a three book deal with Headline, and deals in Italy (Garzanti), Germany (Ullstein), France (Presses de la Cité), Holland (Cargo), China and Brazil.

 Cuckoo came out in hardback in the UK in March 2011.
 The paperback was published in November 2011.
 My second novel, Every Vow You Break, was published in March 2012, and my third, Tarnished, also nurtured during NaNoWriMo, in March 2013.
 My fourth novel, The Long Fall, came out in June 2014.
-My fifth novel, Her Husband’s Lover, is out in January 2017.
+My fifth novel, Her Husband’s Lover, came out in January 2017.
+My sixth is nearing completion and I have a couple of exciting film and TV projects on the go.

 My working life has been a classic example of the adapt-and-survive approach that many people – particularly women with children – take on.
 I always take great inspiration from my great friend and first ever employer Diana Porter, who, aged 50, decided she was going to follow her dream and become a jeweller.
 She went on to become British Jewellery Designer of the Year and employs a whole host of people in her thriving Bristol workshop.
 It is really never too late to learn, to discover new aptitudes in yourself, and to find and follow your dreams.